MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-design/nested-data-regions-report-builder.md

  You must set the minimum and maximum values that will be displayed on the gauge scale.
 To specify the maximum value of the gauge, you can use an expression, such as `=Max!MyField.Value`.
 However, because this expression will be evaluated within the scope of the data in the cell only, the maximum of each gauge will not be the same for all rows in the tablix.
 This may make comparisons between gauges in the tablix more difficult to understand.
 Alternatively, you can specify a static value for the maximum.
 All rows inside of the tablix will show a gauge with this maximum value.
 For more information, see [Set a minimum or maximum on a gauge &#40;Power BI Report Builder&#41;](../../paginated-reports/report-design/visualizations/set-minimum-maximum-gauge-report-builder.md).

- If the data becomes too large on the gauge, consider using a scale multiplier to reduce the amount of digits displayed.
+ If the data becomes too large on the gauge, consider using a scale multiplier to reduce the number of digits displayed.
 To specify a multiplier, you can right-click on the scale and select **Scale Properties**.
 When the **Scale Properties** dialog box opens, specify a value for **Multiplier**.

 ## Nesting a table or matrix and a chart in a list
  To nest multiple data regions in a List add a rectangle first, and then add the data regions to the rectangle.